In this section

 Both the right and left common carotid arteries divide into the external and internal carotid arteries at the carotid bifurcation.
 The internal carotid arteries carry blood directly to the front and middle parts of the brain while the external carotid artery carries blood to the face and scalp.

-Both of the subclavian arteries carry blood mainly to the arms, but they also carry blood to the brain through branching of the vertebral arteries.
-The vertebral arteries arise from the subclavian arteries and carry blood up toward the brain along the spinal column.
+Both of the subclavian arteries carry blood mainly to the arms, but they also carry blood to the brain.
+The vertebral arteries arise as branches of the subclavian arteries and carry blood up toward the brain along the spinal column.
 These arteries fuse together and form the basilar artery which supplies blood to the back of the brain.

 Why is the Circle of Willis important?